BartBruininks/mdvwhole/README.md

 Using a non-default selection:

 `mdvwhole -f your_gro.gro -x your_xtc -o whole.xtc -sel 'not resname W WF ION and not name PO4'`

+Using multiple selections to make whole:

+`mdvwhole -f your_gro.gro -x your_xtc -o whole.xtc -sel 'resname POPC; not resname W WF ION POPC'`

+Writing all atoms even if they were not included in a selection:

+`mdvwhole -f your_gro.gro -x your_xtc -o whole.xtc -sel 'not resname W WF ION and not name PO4' -wa True`